Voorbereidend wetenschappelijk onderwijs: Specialization

-The latter two profiles strongly overlap, so that it is possible to technically follow both profiles depending on the student's choice of optional topics.
-Students following Natuur en Gezondheid can do this by choosing mathematics B and adding physics to their curriculum; students following Natuur en Techniek can do this by adding biology.
-The main difference between the third and fourth profile is (depending on the school) the possibility to follow economy/geography/philosophy in combination with the N&G profile, or mathematics D/NLT (Nature, Life and Technology) with the N&T profile.
+The latter two profiles strongly overlap, so that it is possible to technically specialize in both profiles depending on the student's choice of optional topics.
+Students specializing in Natuur en Gezondheid can do this by choosing mathematics B and adding physics to their curriculum; students specializing in Natuur en Techniek can do this by adding biology.
+The main difference between the third and fourth profile is (depending on the school) the possibility to take economy/geography/philosophy in combination with the N&G profile, or mathematics D/NLT (Nature, Life and Technology) with the N&T profile.
 It is possible to combine courses, which is quite common.